-- 1. Other Major Hours (22-23) These hours must be approved by the Director of Records and Registration prior to enrolling in courses other than those listed above.
+- 1. Other Major Hours (22-23) These hours must be approved by the Registrar prior to enrolling in courses other than those listed above.
 Student not realizing progress toward a health science credential will be assisted by an academic advisor in exploring other degree options. - 2.
-For the Radiography program, the GPA calculation is based upon grades earned in the following courses: BIO 168, BIO 169, ENG 111, ENG 112, MAT 143, Social/Behavioral Science elective, and Humanities/ Fine Arts Elective.
+For the Radiography program, the GPA calculation is based upon grades earned in the following courses: BIO 168, BIO 169, ENG 111, ENG 112, MAT 143, MED 120, Social/Behavioral Science elective, and Humanities/Fine Arts Elective.